 A metal tray with seasoned tri-tip on a pink counter next to a metal canister, white bowl of tri-tip dry rub, pepper grinder, and white bowl of paprika.

-And while this seasoning was originally made to go on tri-tip, it would honestly be great on blue cheese burgers or even a reverse-seared steak.
+And while this seasoning was originally made to go on smoked tri-tip and these grilled garlic butter steak bites, it would honestly be great on blue cheese burgers or even reverse sear filet mignon.
 Give it a try next time you BBQ and let me know what you think!

 A white bowl with brown sugar, salt, pepper, garlic powder, onion powder, paprika, chili powder, and cayenne on a pink counter.

-• Brown sugar – for a touch of sweetness.
+For a touch of sweetness, you’ll want some brown sugar.
 I typically use dark brown sugar because I like the deep molasses flavor, but light brown sugar will work too!
+You’ll also need garlic powder, onion powder, paprika, chili powder, cayenne, Morton’s Kosher salt, and freshly-cracked black pepper.

 • Rosemary, thyme, or oregano